Back of House Staff | March 23, 2021, 09:00 AM CDT

 Everyone’s in a collab these days, whether you’re in food trucks or high fashion.
 The model is perfect for restaurants, which have limitless options at their disposal.
 Collaborate with another restaurant, local business, or creative to get in front of a new audience and expand your reach.

 Maybe that means working with a buzzy pastry chef to offer a new dessert, or tapping a local artist to make a one-off merch run.
-You and your collaborator share the audience (perhaps even with an Instagram takeover) and split the proceeds
+You and your collaborator share the audience (perhaps even through Instagram or TIkTok) and split the proceeds

 Social media may be how you project your image to the world, but person-to-person interaction can still be the easiest way to turn a stranger into a customer.
 And if 2020 taught us anything, it’s that people are starved for in-person face time in a world of virtual restaurant events.